Guichaguri/jatg/README.md

 }
 ```

-The format of this file is documented through the [TemplateConfiguration TypeScript interface](https://github.com/Guichaguri/jatg/blob/main/src/models/template.model.ts) and the [JSON Schema](https://github.com/Guichaguri/jatg/blob/main/templates.schema.json).
-Refer them for a list of all possible properties.
+Read the [configuration reference](#configuration) for a list of all possible properties.

 ### Create your template files